 Principles of Consolidation.
 The Company’s consolidated financial statements include the assets, liabilities and operating results of majority-owned subsidiaries.
 In addition, the Company consolidates its investment in an immaterial less than majority-owned variable interest entity as the Company is the primary beneficiary.
 The ownership of the other interest holders of consolidated subsidiaries and the variable interest entity is presented separately in the consolidated balance sheets and statements of operations.
 All significant intercompany accounts and transactions have been eliminated.

 Financial Statement Preparation.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts and the disclosure of contingent amounts in the Company’s consolidated financial statements and the accompanying notes.
-Examples of the Company’s significant accounting estimates that may involve a higher degree of judgment and complexity than others include: the determination of other-than-temporary impairments of marketable securities; the valuation of inventories; the valuation and assessment of the recoverability of goodwill and other indefinite-lived and long-lived assets; the recognition, measurement and disclosure of loss contingencies related to legal proceedings; and the calculation of tax liabilities, including the recognition and measurement of uncertain tax positions and the determination that the operating earnings of certain non-United States subsidiaries are indefinitely reinvested outside the United States; and the recognition and measurement of loss contingencies related to legal proceedings.
+Examples of the Company’s significant accounting estimates that may involve a higher degree of judgment and complexity than others include: the valuation and assessment of the recoverability of goodwill, other indefinite-lived assets and long-lived assets; the valuation of marketable securities and the determination of other-than-temporary impairments; the calculation of tax liabilities, including the recognition and measurement of uncertain tax positions, and the determination that the operating earnings of certain non-United States subsidiaries are indefinitely reinvested outside the United States; and the recognition and measurement of loss contingencies related to legal proceedings.
 Actual results could differ from those estimates.
 Certain prior year amounts have been reclassified to conform to the current year presentation.

 Fiscal Year.
 The Company operates and reports using a 52-53 week fiscal year ending on the last Sunday in September.
-The fiscal years ended September 27, 2015, September 28, 2014 and September 29, 2013 included 52 weeks.
+The fiscal years ended September 28, 2014 and September 29, 2013 included 52 weeks.
 The fiscal year ended September 30, 2012 included 53 weeks.

 Cash Equivalents.
 The Company considers all highly liquid investments with original maturities of 90 days or less to be cash equivalents.
 Cash equivalents are comprised of money market funds, certificates of deposit, commercial paper, government agencies’ securities, certain bank time deposits and repurchase agreements fully collateralized by government agencies’ securities.
 The carrying amounts approximate fair value due to the short maturities of these instruments.